2022 Summer Reading Essay Contest

 Originality: Your submission must be an entirely original piece of writing.

-Deadline: All entries must be submitted by August 1, 2021 to email@example.com with "The Other Wes Moore" in the subject line.
+Deadline: All entries must be submitted by August 1, 2022 to SummerReading@mtsu.edu with "Walking to Listen" in the subject line.

 Submission Review & Winner Selection

 Submissions will be reviewed by faculty and staff judges.
-Two first year student winners will be selected and receive a $500 award.
-Up to three first year students will be chosen to receive Honorable Mention, and will each receive a $50 award.
-The winners and up to three Honorable Mention recipients will be notified and the awards given in September of fall 2021 semester.
-Each award will be processed through the Financial Aid Office per MTSU policy.
+Two student winners will be selected and receive a $500 scholarship.
+The winners will be notified and each award will be processed through the Financial Aid Office per MTSU policy.